beyond-all-reason/infrastructure/docs/contributing.md

 Welcome!
 We're a volunteer-driven project, and we're excited you're here to help.
 This page will guide you on how to get started with the Beyond All Reason infrastructure.

+> [!TIP]
+> This documentation is a new and evolving resource.
+If you find anything unclear or have unanswered questions, we welcome your feedback!
+Please [open an issue](https://github.com/beyond-all-reason/infrastructure/issues) to share your thoughts.
+Contributing to the docs is also a fantastic way to make your first contribution.

 Our core philosophy is applying software engineering to operations.
 We try to build robust solutions, and that often means changing code or building new tools, not just managing servers.

 ## Communication